Jeff Minneti

 Biography

-Jeff Minneti has directed the Academic Resource Center (ARC) since 2015.The ARC is a team of dedicated academic support professionals whose focus is to equip students with the academic and executive function skills they need to accomplish their personal best in law school and pass the bar exam on their first attempt.
-As director, Professor Minneti leads the Law School’s Access Admission Program.
-He teaches Criminal Law to students entering through the Program, and together with the ARC Team, partners with the Access Admission students throughout their law school experience.
-Professor Minneti also teaches Trusts and Estates and Enhanced Analytical Skills to upper-level students.
-And he meets individually with students who are academically struggling, students who are seeking to enhance their academic performance, and students who are preparing for the bar exam.
+Professor Minneti leads the Law School's Academic Excellence and Bar Success Programs.
+He works with a team of professional academic support and bar preparation specialists whose focus is to equip students with the academic and executive function skills and mindsets they need to accomplish their personal best in law school and pass the bar exam on their first attempt.
+Professor Minneti teaches academic skill-oriented courses, including Foundations of Law Study and Enhanced Analytical Skills.
+Professor Minneti directs the Law School's Access Admission Program (formerly known as the ARC).
+He teaches Criminal Law to students entering through the Program, and together with the Academic Excellence and Bar Success Team, he partners with the Access Admission students throughout their law school experience.
+Professor Minneti regularly meets with students who are academically struggling, students who are seeking to enhance their academic performance, and students who are preparing for the bar exam.

 Publications